 PART ONE – Lesson 03.01

-For this assessment, you must choose a topic for a feature story that you will write over the next few lessons.
+You must choose a topic for a feature story that you will write over the next few lessons.
 Your topic options are listed here.
 Please pick the one that interests you the most:

 Gender Bias in the Media – For example, do males or females get an unfair advantage in jobs in the media?
 Look at leadership positions, appearance requirements, equal pay, etc. There are many other ways to explore this topic, as well!